 - 10% Rule—Set aside 10% of each paycheck to place into savings.

-- 50-30-20 Rule—This rule states that 50% of income should go towards necessities like house/rent, food, and bills, 30% should be allocated for luxuries like dining and entertainment, while the last 20% should go towards paying off debt or savings.
+- 50-30-20 Rule—This rule states that 50% of income should go towards necessities like house/rent, food, and bills, 30% can be allocated for luxuries like dining and entertainment, while the last 20% should go towards paying off debt or savings.

 - The Federal Reserve Bank determined that the average amount a consumer needs to resolve emergencies is about $2,000.
 This may be a good figure for some to aim for.

-While they are helpful, there are simply too many varying factors to consider for each individual, such as how much they currently have in savings, how much they make relative to how much they spend, the future forecast of their short and long-term spending, among other things.
+While these guidelines are helpful, there are simply too many varying factors to consider for each individual, such as how much they currently have in savings, how much they make relative to how much they spend, the future forecast of their short and long-term spending, among other things.
 As a result, these guidelines should be taken with a grain of salt.

 Saving Too Much?